Cost of a GW Education

 ** The matriculation fee is a one-time fee for a new, incoming student.
 Students in their second, third- and fourth-year who paid the fee upon their initial enrollment as a first-time student are not charged this fee annually.
 This one-time fee will only be applied to a second, third- or fourth-year student if the student is a new, first-time incoming transfer student.

-*** Room and board is an average estimate for a student who lives in GW’s residence halls.
+*** Housing and Food is an average estimate for a student who lives in GW’s residence halls.

-Learn More about GW’s Tuition, Room, Board and Fee Rates
+Learn More about GW’s Tuition, Housing & Food, and Fee Rates

 The actual cost of attendance varies for each undergraduate student depending on their degree program, on-campus housing and meal plan choices, as well as other factors including books and personal expenses.
 With housing, as a student continues on with their studies at GW, more room options such as modern suites and apartment-style living are available instead of the more traditional two-person rooms most students live-in during their first-year on campus.

 In addition to the more traditional four-year undergraduate degree programs offered in the Columbian College of Arts & Sciences, School of Business, School of Engineering and Applied Science, Elliott School of International Affairs and Milken Institute School of Public Health, GW offers several accelerated and/or degree completion bachelor degree programs in the School of Nursing, School of Medicine & Health Sciences and College of Professional Studies.
 Costs for these programs may vary.